 3. Call the Installation (for a Single Machine)The main problem is that individual MSI packages will have different “options”.
 To simplify our example, we perform an installation with MSI, which does not require any options.
 We will enter the setup call as shown below.
 We’ll enter the install call like the following:

 > /node:exampleremotemachine product call install true,"" , "c:\PathToYour\File.msi"

 ReturnValue = 0;

-4. Call the installation (for a list of machines):- We’ll use WMIC’s ability to handle a flat text file as input for the nodes to run this installation on a list of machines (in our example, stored on the admin’s local hard drive in C: \ computers.txt) by running the following command:
+4. Call the installation (for a list of machines):We will use the WMIC feature to process the flat text file as input to the nodes to perform this installation on the list of machines (in our example, stored on the local administrator’s hard disk in C: \ computers.txt) by running the following command:

-Also consider using Action1 to install software remotely if:
+Also consider using Action1 to deploy software remotely if: